 The Canary melon is not a melon I grew up with in Asia and have only recently become more available in Australia.
 The lucky North and South Americans get to eat this on a regular basis.
 Jealous much?!

-Why I Love Melon Salad with Maple Syrup and Lime Dressing
+Why I Love Best Watermelon Salad with Maple Syrup Dressing

 I love this salad because it’s a great way to serve up a fruit salad with a slight twist.